MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribboncategory-class.md

 ```

 ### Parameters
- [in] *point*
+*point*<br/>
- The x and y coordinates of the mouse pointer, relative to the upper-left corner of the window.
+[in] The x and y coordinates of the mouse pointer, relative to the upper-left corner of the window.

- [in] *bCheckPanelCaption*
+*bCheckPanelCaption*<br/>
- TRUE to test the ribbon panel caption; FALSE to exclude the ribbon panel caption.
+[in] TRUE to test the ribbon panel caption; FALSE to exclude the ribbon panel caption.

 ### Return Value
  Pointer to a ribbon element if the method was successful; otherwise NULL.